 A hammer toe is a toe that is bent because of a muscle imbalance around the toe joints.
 The imbalance causes the toe to bend at one or more joints, pushing the middle of the toe upward in a claw-like position.
 Hammer toes always occur in the four smaller toes, usually the second toe.
 They may hurt or look odd, or both.

 A Tailor’s Bunion, also known as a Bunionette, differs from a traditional bunion because it develops at the base of the baby toe instead of the side of the big toe.
-It is called a "tailor’s bunion" because in past centuries tailors often sat cross-legged with the outside edge of their feet rubbing against the floor, producing an area of inflammation at the bottom of the baby toe.
 A bunionette is also known as metatarsalgia or intractable plantar keratosis.

 On the bottom of each lesser toe joint (excludes the big toe), there is a ligament between the base of the toe and the metatarsal (foot bone).
 This ligament is called the plantar plate.
-The ligament keeps the toe in the joint and prevents it from over extending or drifting out of normal range.
+Over time the ligament may overstretch or tear, resulting in pain and may lead to a dislocation of the toe.

 Unfortunately, not all toe surgeries result in a painless, nicely aligned toe that comfortably fits into a variety of shoes.
 Managing a surgery with a less than optimal outcome is an unpleasant task that requires a great doctor-patient relationship and careful consideration to appropriately correct the procedure.
-Fortunately for you, the team of podiatrists at University Foot and Ankle Institute specialize in revision surgery.
-Our physicians offer state-of-the-art care in the most friendly, professional, and comfortable environment.
+Fortunately for you, our team of podiatrists specialize in revision surgery.